MediaComem/comem-archidep/ex/minesweeper-deployment.md

 ### :boom: `502 Bad Gateway`

-If you see this error in your browser when trying to access an nginx site you have configured, it means that nginx cannot reach the proxy address you have defined.
-Check your nginx configuration to make sure that you are using the correct address and port.
-Are you sure your application is actually listening on that port?
+If you get a [502 Bad Gateway][http-502] error in your browser when trying to access an nginx site you have configured, it means that you have reached nginx, but that nginx could not reach the proxy address you have configured.
+The proxy address is defined with the [`proxy_pass` directive][nginx-proxy-pass] in that site's configuration file.

+Are you sure that your nginx configuration, namely the proxy address, is correct?
+Check to make sure you are using the correct address and port.
+Is your application actually listening on that port?

 ### :boom: I forgot to fork the Minesweeper repository and I have already cloned it